Christianity 2.0 – Starting Over

 “The In-Between [i.e., between time and eternity] of experience has a dead point from which the symbols [of ultimate values] emerge as the exegesis of its truth but which cannot become itself an object of propositional knowledge. …… Unless precautions of meditative practice are taken, the doctrinization of symbols is liable to interrupt the process of experiential reactivation and linguistic renewal.
 When the symbol separates from its source in the experiential Metaxy [Plato’s word for in-between], the Word of God can degenerate into a word of man that one can believe or not.”
 (The Ecumenic Age, 105.)

-We have noted that the eternity connection shows up in three places: (1) the mathematics of Stephen Hawking, (2) prophetic utterances, and (3) meditative practices.
+We have noted that the eternity connection shows up (1) the mathematics of Stephen Hawking, (2) prophetic utterances, and (3) meditative practices.
 The early followers of Jesus had absolutely no knowledge of Hawking’s mathematics and no meditative practice.
 They did recognize that Jesus was “a prophet” but that did not give them a historical context for his prophecy.
 They had to turn to popular Jewish religion for that.

 Mastery over molecules.
 Verified.
 Only eternity can do this (as it did at the beginning of time).